Obeliai

 Obeliai is a small city in the Rokiškis district municipality of Panevėžys County, Lithuania.
 At the foot of the town is one of the area's many lakes.

 The town of Obeliai is small due in no small part to the diversion of the railway; the station remains but is no longer in use.

 Etymology

 The name of the town probably comes from the common Lithuanian word obelis, meaning apple tree – this could have been the name given to a place where many apple trees grew.
 In everyday speech, the name was previously known as Obelius.
-Town's name in other languages translates as: Abele, אבעל Abel.
+The town's name in other languages translates as: Abele, אבעל Abel.